 I could look back to my past relationships now and tell you why they failed, maybe it’s the same reason your relationship isn’t working:

 Many people cheat in their relationships, and it’s the root of most relationship tussles.
-In fact, a recent research I made reveals it’s the number one reason relationships go bad.
+In fact, recent research I made reveals it’s the number one reason relationships go bad.
 Check how to treat a cheating partner here.

 #2.
 I played the blame game.
 We don’t like to take responsibility for our relationship challenges.
 We point accusing fingers to our lovers while we exonerate ourselves.